d-miller/d-miller.github.io/about.md

 ## About my blog

 My blog broadly targets people looking to strengthen their data skills, as detailed [here](http://d-miller.github.io/Introducing-Blog/).
-The posts are intended to reach people even with beginner technical skills.
-I'll likely also talk about interesting data and research, especially about diversity in science and technology fields.
+The posts aim to reach people even with beginner technical skills.
+I'll also talk about interesting data and research, especially about diversity in science and technology fields.

 ## About me